QuaSi-Software/Documentation/docs/resie_validation.md

 | ReSiE vs. TRNSYS                    | 0.31                      |  3.44                     |

 In the following, the simulation results compared to the measurement data of one month, November, are shown.
-The local weather was used from a nearby weather station for the simulations.
+For the simulations local weather data from a nearby weather station were used.
 Here, the initial temperature distribution and the physical properties of the soil were completely unknown, which limits the validity of the results, as some parameters had to be determined iteratively, meaning the simulation results were fitted to the measurement data.
-Nevertheless, after the parameter fit, the dynamic behaviour of the models was shown to be in agreement with each other and with the measurement data.
+Nevertheless, after the parameter fit the dynamic behaviour of the models was shown to be in agreement with each other and with the measurement data.

 ![Validation of collector model with TRNSYS, DELPHIN and Measurement data: Average fluid temperature over one month](fig/241220_measurement_one_month.svg)